Marta Permuy

 Marta Cazañas Permuy (September 22, 1938 – October 4, 2017) was a Cuban-American fine art patron, art collector, curator, art dealer, and promoter based in Coral Gables, Florida.
 She was an influential figure in the establishment of the Latin American art market of South Florida.
 She managed and co-founded Permuy Gallery, one of the first venues dedicated to Cuban art in the United States.
 She also hosted a long-running art salon where South Florida art, literary, business, and political figures would gather to discuss art and culture.

 Early life

 Background and upbringing

 Marta Teresita Cazañas y Díaz was born on September 22, 1938, in Havana, the second child of Cuban judge Pedro Pablo Cazañas and his wife, Raquel María Díaz y Teresa.
 Her parents were of prominent Matanzas-area families.
 Marta and her siblings, Raquel and Eduardo, would be raised on the Cazañas family's Buena Vista estate in Cárdenas bordering Varadero.

 She and her older sister Raquel attended the Las Madres Escolapias de Cárdenas Catholic school.
 Upon graduating they enrolled in the University of Havana studying law and chemistry, respectively.
+In her early years as a young adult in Cuba, Marta also first encountered Cuban art through paintings and folk art.
+These encounters developed the early interests of what would eventually become her primary career during her life in exile.